 The main difference: scope and purpose

-Why is PPE and PPE against falls essential?
+Why is PPE and PPE against falls from a height essential?

 The legal requirements and standards